sable-vdev/DX11Engine/README.md

 - Add multithreading support - performance optimization for complex scenes

 ## Inspiration
 This engine builds upon Rastertek's DirectX 11 tutorials as a learning foundation.
-All implementations have been extended and customized, demonstrating my ability to understand, adapt, and extend low-level graphics programming independently.
+All implementations have been extended and customized.